 This summer we’re doing well in the picnic department.
 Our first was a lunch in Stanley Park on a trip to Vancouver to visit family.
 The second came just a few days later on B.C.’s gorgeous Galiano Island.
 There we had an enormous expanse of moss-covered rock all to ourselves and could watch the ferries squeeze through Active Pass as we dined.
 We were spending the day on Galiano to celebrate my son’s 11th birthday, so the usual sandwiches and potato salad were accompanied by decadent birthday cupcakes.
 It was divine.

 And today we managed a picnic in High Park, which is close to our Toronto home.
 Carrying a picnic basket loaded with buns, smoked salmon, pickles, various cheeses and a couple of salads, we tromped along our favourite trails until we reached a stretch of lovely grass just right for a summer picnic.
+I think the kids also took their Wizards of the Coast or some other board game along to play in the open field.
 We spread out our old reliable picnic quilt (a St. Lawrence Market find) and a gingham table cloth my mom made in home ec when she was a girl.
 Everything was extra delicious the way it always is when you’re outdoors.
 The bugs weren’t even that bad.

 Here’s the thing.
 If you want to go on more picnics, you’ve got to stop thinking of the picnic as a big production.
 It’s not a thing that needs a plan, an email thread and a shared potluck spreadsheet.
 You don’t need the perfect menu.
 Hell, you don’t even need to cook.
 If it gets you eating on a blanket in the park, pick up some sandwiches at the deli and go enjoy yourself.
+There are some great sandwich shops around, so pick your favorite, grab a selection and take a seat on the grass!
 I’ve purchased take-out sushi and had it in the park for a weeknight dinner, and I expect I’ll do so again.